Systematic and Statistical Uncertainties in the Non-Gravitational Acceleration of 3I/ATLAS: Introduction

 Independent constraints from surface-brightness limits and sublimation modeling further support a kilometer-scale nucleus for 3I, with the preferred size depending on the dominant volatile and dust grain properties \citep{Jewitt_ea:2025, Cordiner_ea:2025}.
 Most recently, several determinations of the size of \trei{}, based on different methods, were summarized by \citet{Hui_ea:2026}, who recommend a diameter of $\approx 3$ km on the basis of both nucleus extraction techniques and NGA estimates.

 The aim of this work is to assess the impact of astrometric uncertainty, modeling, and data selection on the determination of the NGA parameters for \trei{}, using publicly available astrometric data.
+In particular, we demonstrate the sensitivity of the inferred NGA parameters to data selection and uncertainty assignment, and we quantify the resulting variations.
+In addition to models based on the standard $g(r)$ activity function \citep{Marsden_ea:1973, Yeomans_Chodas:1989}, we also introduce a more general formulation in which the dependence of the NGA on the heliocentric distance is described by different power-law exponents before and after perihelion, thereby relaxing the usual symmetry assumption.

 This paper is organized as follows.
 The observational data used to constrain the trajectory of \trei{} are described in Section~\ref{data}.
 Section~\ref{methods} outlines the orbit determination approach and the assessment of parameter uncertainties.
 Results are presented in Section~\ref{results} and discussed in Section~\ref{discussion}, with conclusions summarized in Section~\ref{conclusions}.